 Tera Guetter is the administrator for the Pelican River Watershed District, an organization dedicated to restoring and maintaining the health of waters in approximately 160 square miles of Becker and Ottertail counties.
 As a water resource manager, Guetter has a broad range of professional and personal experience with AIS issues, including research, public awareness, prevention, and education.
 She has served on a variety of committees for local governments units and lake associations, as well as the DNR’s AIS management committee.
 Guetter, who has a degree in Geology from the University of Minnesota-Morris, is currently serving on the Becker County AIS task force.
 She is a Detroit Lakes resident and seasonal cabin owner who enjoys boating, skiing, and many other water-related activities with her family.

 Barb Halbakken Fischburg is a committed advocate who cares deeply about protecting Minnesota’s public waters.
-She is currently president of the Lake Detroiters Lake Association, serves on the executive boards of the Minnesota Coalition of Lake Associations (MN COLA) and the Becker County COLA, and also serves on the Board of Directors of Minnesota Lakes and Rivers Advocates.
+She is currently president of the Lake Detroiters Lake Association, serves on the executive board of Becker County COLA, and also serves on the Board of Directors of Minnesota Lakes and Rivers Advocates (MLR).
 Fischburg has participated in numerous AIS stakeholder activities sponsored by the DNR, local government units, and lake associations, and regularly attends of AIS forums, conferences, and roundtables.
-She was involved with the Minnesota Asian Carp Coalition from its inception and represented MN COLA in Washington, D.C. to advocate for increased federal funding for the Great Lakes Restoration Initiative.
+She has served on the Minnesota Asian Carp Coalition from its inception and advocated in Washington, D.C. to advocate for increased federal funding for the Great Lakes Restoration Initiative.

 612-599-2838 - cell